 Product A may initially monopolize the market and convert better.
 However, product uptake will ultimately slow as a result of the clumsy code, which will lead to a buildup of technical debt.
 These backlogs will make it difficult to roll out fresh upgrades and bug fixes on the fly.

-Product B may face a market entrance gap, but maintaining a faster delivering cadence will be easier.
+Product B may face a market entrance gap, but maintaining a faster delivery cadence will be easier.
 The customer’s demands will be met without disrupting the user experience, resulting in a greater victory.

 Five Most Used Software Architectures